 In addition to increasing access to health insurance, will focus on health prevention and access to quality healthcare.

 Will positively impact on women who are most often the policyholders of a mutual microinsurance provider.

 The target communities of the 5-5-5 Strategy are the most vulnerable to climate change.

-■ ICMIF Conference and Young Leaders Program
+■Holding of Young Leaders Program